timhitchins/nca-app/README.md

 npm install
 ```

-To run the stack in development after installs, change back the root directory and
+To run the stack in development after installs, change back to the root directory and run:

 ```
 npm run dev